msmiley/clusterizer/README.md

 module.exports = Worker
 ```

 Then simply instantiate a `Clusterizer` in your code.
 See the example `main` function in `clusterizer.coffee`.
-Use `.isMaster` to prevent your other code from running in every process.
+Use `.isMaster` as a check to prevent your other code from running in every process.

 ```coffee
 clusterizer = new Clusterizer